prayas-energy/Rumi/README.md

    environments.
 Specifically, the following commands can be used to create and activate a virtual environment:
    ```
-    conda create -n VENVNAME
+    conda create -n VENVNAME python=x.y.z
     conda activate VENVNAME
    ```
-   where `VENVNAME` is the name of the virtual environment.
+   where `VENVNAME` is the name of the virtual environment, and
-   For more info, refer to the Anaconda documentation.
+         `x.y.z` is the desired Python version (ex: `3.10.14`) For more info, refer to the Anaconda documentation.

    If not using Anaconda, virtual environments can be created using virtualenv.